delventhalz/delventhalz.github.io/_posts/2016-01-23-single-line-if.markdown

 if (i === users.length) return next && next();
 {% endhighlight %}

 If `next` is undefined, JavaScript has no need to evaluate `next()`, and will simply skip it, returning the value to the left (`undefined`, which is fine for my purposes).
-On the other hand, if `next` is a function (i.e. truthy), JS will look at the value on the right, see that there is a function that needs to be executed, and do so.
+On the other hand, if `next` is a function (and therefore truthy), JS will look at the value on the right, see that there is a function that needs to be executed, and do so.
 A fairly complex series of operations have been reduced to one simple (okay, not that simple) line.

 ### With Great Power...